George Gewinner: Trial

-In August 1873, George was charged with "disobedience to orders in violation of the 9th article of war", and a courts martial was convened at Fort Buford in the Dakota Territory.

-According to the original courts martial transcript, George had been ordered by Lt.
+In August 1873, Gewinner was charged with "disobedience to orders in violation of the 9th article of war", and a courts martial was convened at Fort Buford in the Dakota Territory.
+According to the original courts martial transcript, Gewinner had been ordered by Lt.
 Col D. Huston Jr to turn his band music over to principal musician Henry Hellmich, but refused to do so on the grounds the music was his own personal property.

-Below is the argument George made to assert his personal property rights, in his own words:
+Below is the argument Gewinner made to assert his personal property rights, in his own words: